rcos/CSCI-4470-OpenSource/Modules/03.DocumentationAndCommunity/Lab-DocumentationAndCommunity.md

 > This lab will be done in groups of 4-5.
 Each will be assigned a table number

-> All the results should be documented in a `Lab3.md` and pushed to in your Github account.
+> All the results should be documented in a lab report using your lab repository.
+Make sure you push it to your Github account before subnmitting to Submitty.

 ### Part 1 - Documentation
 1. Go to your lab repository and look for the wiki link at the top tab bar.
 If it isn't there, click on settings and check the wiki box near the bottom of the page.